Argonne, South Dakota

 Argonne is an extinct town located in Miner County, in the U.S. state of South Dakota.

 History

-Argonne was originally named St. Marys, South Dakota and under the latter name was laid out in 1886.
+Argonne was originally named St. Marys, South Dakota, and under the latter name was laid out in 1886.
 A post office called Argonne was established in 1920, and remained in operation until 1954.
 The present name commemorates the Battle of Meuse-Argonne.
 In 1953, Delbert Gillam, a player for the Argonne Arrows high school basketball team, set a South Dakota state record for the most points scored in a game by a player.
 Gillam scored 72 points, completing 31 field goals and 10 free throws.
-More information on Argonne can be found on the Miner County Historical Society's website.